Kyle-B-Hill/Kyle-Hill-Capstone/README.md

 User Accounts
 Accounts will have age, gender, location, and activity (as well as skill or intensity level ie. tennis - beginner, intermediate, expert)
 Matches based on shared activities and location.
-Users will be able to view matches and post on their page if they would like to connect.
+Users will be able to view matches and post on the page of their match if they would like to connect.
+Users will be able to delete posts on their account.
+Users will be able to create, edit, and delete accounts.

 ## Implementation